alinabarazz/USBm/README.md

 - `QUEST_PRIORITY=true` Disable/Enable quest priority

-- `MINUTES_BATTLES_INTERVAL=30` Sleep time before the bot will fight with all accounts again.
+- `MINUTES_BATTLES_INTERVAL=` Sleep time before the bot will fight with all accounts again.
 Subtract 2-3 minutes per account

-- `ERC_THRESHOLD=80` If your energy capture rate goes below this the bot will stop fighting with this account until it's above again.
+- `ERC_THRESHOLD=` If your energy capture rate goes below this the bot will stop fighting with this account until it's above again.
 Set to 0 to disable

+- `POWER_THRESHOLD=` Able to see the current collection power.
+It will let you know if your collection power is below theshold.

 - `ERC_REGEN=true` Disable/Enable ERC regeneration function.

-- `ERC_REGEN_LIMIT=100` If your energy capture rate is not yet above this, the bot will not fight with this account until it's reach the pre-set parameter.

 - `CLAIM_SEASON_REWARD=false` Disable/Enable season reward claiming